Devotion to God is the Supreme Wisdom

 Fr.
 Thomas Palackal, Fr.
 Thomas Porukara and Fr.
 Kuriakose Chavara of the Syro-Malabar Church of apostolic origin, felt that “a lot of good had not been done due to the absence of a Thapasu Bhavanam (House of Discipline) and a Darsana Veedu (House of Vision)”.
 They had the utmost vision of providing spiritual leadership and fostering unity and growth in the Kerala Church.

-At present the Congregation has about 3000 members including 10 bishops, 1840 priests, 1 permanent deacon, 22 brothers and 1200 brothers in formation.
-More than half of the priests are working outside Kerala, of whom about 367 are doing pastoral services in 31 countries around the world.
+At present the Congregation has about 3000 members including 08 bishops, 2009 priests, 14 brothers and 1100 brothers in formation.
+More than half of the priests are working outside Kerala, of whom about 367 are doing pastoral services in 34 countries around the world.